← Total Productive Maintenance

 Why OEE Matters

 Most manufacturers know they have equipment losses.
 Machines go down, lines run slower than they should, and scrap happens.
-The problem is not awareness — it is measurement.
+The problem is not awareness, it is measurement.
 Without a structured way to quantify these losses, improvement efforts are based on gut feel rather than data.

 Availability

-Is the machine running when scheduled?
+Is the machine running when it is scheduled to?

-Breakdowns, changeovers, material shortages, unplanned stops
+Breakdowns, changeovers, material shortages, unplanned stops.

 Performance

-Is it running at full speed?
+Is it running at full rated speed while it runs?

-Slow cycles, minor stops, speed losses, operator hesitation
+Slow cycles, minor stops, speed losses, operator hesitation.

 Quality

-Is it making good parts?
+Is it making good parts the first time through?

-Scrap, rework, startup rejects, out-of-spec product
+Scrap, rework, startup rejects, out-of-spec product.

 How to Calculate OEE